meliana00/Chess-Pieces-Legal-Moves/Linux/README.txt

 Instructions:
 a.Extract all the files
-b.Open your terminal in the same path where you have extracted the files c.type "./chess" to execute the chess game
+b.Open your terminal in the same path where you have extracted the files c.Type "chmod +x chess.exe" in the terminal to have permission to execute the program d.Type "./chess" to execute the chess game